viljo/coordinate_converter/SPEC.md

 - **MUST initialize with Terrain**: `changeMapType('terrain');`
 - **MUST set `window.mapReady = true;`** at end of script
 - **MUST emit click events**: `map.on('click', ...)` emits console messages for coordinate selection

+### Map Interaction (CRITICAL)
+- **Double-click selects coordinate**: Map selection MUST be triggered by double-click (`dblclick`), not single click.
+The emitted event should include lat/lon as before.
+- **Selection MUST NOT change input type**: Selecting a coordinate via the map must update values in the current input format (if applicable) without switching the input coordinate type selector.
+- **Crosshair cursor**: The map cursor MUST be a crosshair when hovering over the map to convey precision selection.

 ### Map Update Mechanism (TESTED & WORKING)
 - **MUST use `updateMapCenter(lat, lon)` function** exposed on window